elaforge/karya/doc/derivation.md

 'Cmd.Repl.LRuler.set_start' and 'Cmd.Repl.LRuler.set_end' will set start and end bounds, respectively.
 Notes before a start bound will fall before the block call, and notes after the end bound will fall after the block call.
-'Ui.State.block_logical_bounds' takes this into account, so you should use that if you want the logical bounds.
+'Ui.Ui.block_logical_bounds' takes this into account, so you should use that if you want the logical bounds.

 The implementation is documented in 'Derive.Deriver.Monad.CallDuration'.